adriancjy/FrontendDeveloperAssessment/README.md

 # Installed packages
-json-server - For creation of mock APIs react-table - React Table implementation
+json-server - For creation of mock APIs, react-table - React Table implementation,
 Ant Design - Made use of the Datepicker

 # How to run